Diving 5 Reasons Why Islas Secas has the Best Scuba Diving in Panama

 3. Size Matters

-The Gulf of Chiriquí is dotted with volcanic islands, including Islas Secas, creating stepping stones for migrating wildlife.
-As a biodiversity hotspot, this means there’s plenty of food for everyone.
-Compared to the Caribbean, for example, diving here reveals very large species in very large numbers.
-From big schools of snapper to passing pelagics, such as manta rays, tuna, marlins and even sailfish, every dive is different, and every dive is spectacular.
+The Gulf of Chiriquí is dotted with volcanic islands, including Islas Secas, creating natural stepping stones for migrating wildlife.
+These vital ecosystems serve as sanctuaries for marine biodiversity, providing essential breeding and feeding grounds for numerous species.
+As a biodiversity hotspot, this means there is plenty of food for everyone.
+Compared to the Caribbean, diving here reveals exceptionally large species in impressive numbers.
+From big schools of snapper to passing pelagics such as manta rays, tuna, marlins and even sailfish, every dive is different, and every dive is spectacular.

 4. A Kaleidoscope of Colors